gooddata/gooddata-ui-sdk/libs/sdk-ui-filters/api/sdk-ui-filters.api.md

 import { IAttributeMetadataObject } from '@gooddata/sdk-model';
 import { IDashboardDateFilter } from '@gooddata/sdk-model';
 import { IDataSetMetadataObject } from '@gooddata/sdk-model';
-import { IDateAndMessageTranslator as IDateAndMessageTranslator_2 } from './utils/Translations/Translators.js';
 import { IDateFilter } from '@gooddata/sdk-model';
-import { IDateFilterOptionsByType as IDateFilterOptionsByType_2 } from './interfaces/index.js';
 import { IElementsQueryAttributeFilter } from '@gooddata/sdk-backend-spi';
-import { IExtendedDateFilterErrors as IExtendedDateFilterErrors_2 } from './interfaces/index.js';
 import { ILocale } from '@gooddata/sdk-ui';
 import { ILowerBoundedFilter } from '@gooddata/sdk-model';
 import { IMeasure } from '@gooddata/sdk-model';